paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

     -   A validator receiving a message originating from one of its column-neighbors sends it to its row-neighbors
--   This grid approach defines 2 unique paths for every validator to reach every other validator in at most 2 hops.
+-   This grid approach defines 2 unique paths for every validator to reach every other validator in at most 2 hops, providing redundancy.
--   However, we also supplement this with some degree of random propagation.
-    -   Why: insert some redundancy, protect against targeted attacks.

 ### Grid utilities